Your privacy is important

 We do use overseas providers of IT services including servers and cloud services.

-In referring to ‘sensitive information’, Outward Looking means:
+In referring to ‘sensitive information’, LCP Global means:

 “information relating to a person’s racial ethnic origin, political opinions, religion, trade union or other professional or trade association membership, sexual preferences or criminal record, that is also personal information; and health information about an individual”.